-Please check out our Github for Protocols & Code for:
+Please check out the Github spaces of (1) Dr. Komoroske and (2) the UMass MEC Lab for Protocols & Code for:

 - Population Genomics Analyses

 - e.g., Extracting RNA, DNA and proteins from reptilian and fish tissues and downstream analyses such as library prep, qPCR, microarrays & enzyme assays